 ePub(190.0 KB) View in various apps on iPhone, iPad, Android, Sony Reader, or Windows Phone

-Mobi (Kindle)(326.5 KB) View on Kindle device or Kindle app on multiple devices
+Mobi (Kindle)(413.3 KB) View on Kindle device or Kindle app on multiple devices

-Switches can be access and configured in many ways, but accessing a switch through a Command Line Interface (CLI) helps in recovering user credentials such as the administrator password for the device.
+Switches can be accessed and configured in many ways, but accessing a switch through a Command Line Interface (CLI) helps in recovering user credentials such as the administrator password for the device.